Elwinmage/ha-reefbeat-component/README.md

 </p>

 ## ReefRun:
+> [!NOTE]
-- <b>First try to set pump speed (without device it's not so simple :-) ).
+> Partially tested.
+First try to set pump speed (without device it's not so simple :-) ).
 I use the first slot for scheduling speed pump (according to youtube they are 10).
 Using this probably break your scheulde if you have one.
 If your pump speed is always the same I think it could do the job.
-If someone with a reefrun can contact me, we could propose a better support.</b>
+If someone with a reefrun can contact me, we could propose a better support.

 <p align="center">
   <img src="https://github.com/Elwinmage/ha-reefbeat-component/blob/main/doc/img/rsrun_1.png" alt="Image">